 The University of Melbourne and Belong launch new customised leadership program

 The launch of the Belong leadership Development and Rapid Uplift program marks the University’s first custom education training centring microcredentials and nods to the growing need for continuous, organisation-wide upskilling in priority areas.
-Designed for Belong’s top talent, the program focusses on leadership development and rapid capability uplift, it includes deep learning about the mechanics of leadership and builds an understanding of the individual’s leadership contribution.
+Designed for Belong’s top talent, the program focuses on leadership development and rapid capability uplift, it includes deep learning about the mechanics of leadership and builds an understanding of the individual’s leadership contribution.

 Co-designed by the University of Melbourne and Belong, a subsidiary of Telstra, the 12-month blended training program, aims to build leadership capability across the organisation and set the team on a path of continuous learning.